In Champaign-Urbana, Fall Family Fun Doesn’t Have to Drain Your Budget

 It’s prime look-at-the-leaves season and we’re here for it — all of it!
 Check out our fall foliage map and pick some of the best spots to see fall colors near you.

-Yes!
-It’s a thing, and you just stay right in your car!
-You don’t have to wait for Christmas lights; you can find a pumpkin lights display near Champaign-Urbana.
-Visit Mahomet for the Crowley family’s glowing pumpkin display Oct.
-29-31.
+Yes, it’s a thing!
+You don’t have to wait for Christmas lights, you can find a pumpkin lights display near Champaign-Urbana.
+Visit Mahomet for the Crowley family’s glowing pumpkin display (dates TBA).